-This Healthy Baked Honey Mustard Salmon recipe is quick, tasty, and unbelievably easy to make.
+This Baked Honey Mustard Salmon recipe is quick, healthy, and unbelievably easy to make.
 It makes an ideal dinner for busy weeknights, because it is ready to eat in just 30 minutes.
 It is made with side of salmon filet, honey, Dijon mustard, garlic, olive oil, lemon juice, salt and pepper.
 Learn how to make homemade oven-baked salmon with this fast and simple recipe.

 Salmon is a nutritional powerhouse that is hearty, flavorful, and super satisfying.
 In this recipe, salmon fillet is marinated in a sweet and savory honey mustard glaze and then baked in the oven to flaky perfection.